jayaprakashkaluva/learnings/README.md

-# learnings
+# Notes
-What is a Good Software
+**What is a Good Software ?**
-  meets client requirements
+  - Meets client requirements
-  Easy to maintain , reuse and extend
+  - Easy to maintain , reuse and extend
+  - Well Designed and well Coded